-Marshall’s College of Arts and Media can help you succeed in your chosen profession.
 Several areas of emphasis are available within each major, allowing you to focus on your particular area of interest.
 Add a sound liberal arts education through required general education course work and you are poised for any number of career opportunities.
-You may also pursue a Bachelor of Arts with a concentration in art education, journalism education, or music education through the College of Education and Human Services.
+You may pursue a Bachelor of Arts with a concentration in art education, journalism education, or music education through the College of Education and Professional Development.
 Minors in advertising, art, dance, journalism, music, public relations or theatre are also possible.